pandurangpatil/indian-names/PARALLEL_PROCESSING.md

 ### Deduplication Logic

-For each PDF file, the name writer maintains:
+The name writer maintains separate deduplication strategies:

+**For Full Names (Per-PDF)**:
-- **Full Names Window**: Last 1000 full names written for this PDF
+- Each PDF maintains its own window of the last 1000 full names
+- Duplicates are only checked within the same PDF
+- Written to `{pdf_basename}_extracted_names.txt`

+**For First Names (Global)**:
-- **First Names Window**: Last 1000 first names written for this PDF
+- Single global window of the last 1000 first names across all PDFs
+- Duplicates are checked across all source PDFs
+- Written to single `only_names.txt` file
+- Tracks which PDFs contributed each name for cross-file statistics

 When a new name arrives:
-1. Check if it exists in the corresponding window
+1. Check if it exists in the corresponding window (per-PDF for full, global for first)
 2. If not found, write to file and add to window
 3. If found, skip (it's a duplicate within the window)